 To increase the precision of the estimates during the survey, it is necessary to establish sampling mechanisms for avoiding non-sampling errors (bias) include good questionnaire design, well-tested questionnaires, possibly pilot testing the data collection.
 To remedy the incomplete questionnaires, additional households or schools will be drawn randomly until the required number is met at per the sample size determined.
 Then, well-trained personnel will scrutinize all the questionnaires.
 This will be a procedure to find outliers, and then outliers may be excluded and/or replaced.
-If the outliers are found according to the above analysis it will be examined further to correct for possible transcription and data entry errors, but it will be omitted from the analysis if no such administrative errors exist.
+If the outliers are found according to the above analysis it will be omitted from the analysis if no such administrative errors exist.
 All monitored data such as name, date and contact information of the end-user will be archived in the electronic database tool.
-Hard copies of all documents will be kept at the office of CME or an alternative place nominated by CME.
-All the data will be used to calculate the sample size for parameters and emission reductions.
+Hard copies of all documents will be used to calculate the sample size for parameters and emission reductions.
 All data stored to be kept for at least two years after the crediting period or the last issuance of CERs for the project activity.